EDMdesigner/EDMdesigner-API-Doc/README.md

   + //api.edmdesigner.com/json/groups/read/:id

 #### Parameters (in the route):
    * id {String} The id of the group.
 Note that it has to be a valid MongoDB _id.
-It's best if you use the values that you got when you listed your groups with the [/json/groups/list](#list-groups) route.
+It's best if you use the values that you got when you list your groups with the [/json/groups/list](#list-groups) route.

 ####Answer:
 A group object: